developer-delta/curriculum/lesson-1-html-intro.md

 > ![Screenshot of Mac's VoiceOver reading an unlabeled image.](https://i.imgur.com/dRngfiw.png)
 > The key piece there is `Unlabeled image`.

 What a bummer.
-If you are blind, you are missing a huge piece of what this site has to offer, and it may even make your site unusable.
+If your user is unable to make out the visible image, they are missing a huge piece of what this site has to offer, and it may even make your site unusable.
 To solve this, we can use the `alt` attribute.

 ### Alt text